 “Queer” has been through a lot.
 From being a derogative a few decades ago, it’s now a word that encompasses pretty much anything that you want it to encompass.
 For many, queer is a way of being.
 It doesn’t reflect a sexual choice, but rather, an outsider-ness from the hegemonic, binary culture we live in.
 Being “queer” doesn’t mean someone is necessarily gay, but they probably aren’t straight.
 “Queer culture” embodies everything from being gay, bi or a lesbian, to being pansexual, polyamorous or gender non-conforming.
 Queer is being anything and everything you want, without the limits of a dichotomous “straight” or “gay” narrative.
-Check out Queer Eye for more insights but be ready to cry your eyes out, it is phenomenal.
+Check out Queer Eye for more insights, but be ready to cry your eyes out, it's phenomenal.

-Transexual usually refers to someone who has transitioned from one sex to another.
+Transsexual usually refers to someone who has transitioned from one sex to another.
 Transgender refers to a person who feels that their genitalia or their assigned gender at birth does not match with the gender they feel they are.
-You can be transgender or transexual and use any pronouns, including “they” and “them” - it’s not always that someone transitions from being ‘he’ to ‘she’ or vice versa.
+You can be transgender or transexual and use any pronouns, including “they” and “them” - it’s not always the case that someone transitions from being ‘he’ to ‘she’ or vice versa.
 For incredibly articulate and insightful discussion on being trans (as well as a world of other subjects), check out Shon Faye, Laverne Cox and Buck Angel.
-Being trans makes folk vulnerable to violence - whether that is being forced to use a bathroom that doesn’t fit with their gender identity, or being murdered at one of the highest rates within minority communities.
-Check out the award winning “Tangerine” film shot totally on iPhone that features two of them best performances ever committed to camera.P.s.
-Did you know Lou Reed’s “Walk on the Wild Side” is about real people?
-You can see a documentary about the people of all genders and sexualities that inspired Reed’s song about taking gender for a wild ride.
-Contrary to popular belief, being trans isn’t just the latest “trend”.
+Being trans makes people vulnerable to violence - whether that is being forced to use a bathroom that doesn’t fit with their gender identity, or being murdered at one of the highest rates within minority communities.
+Check out the award-winning “Tangerine” film shot totally on iPhone that features two of the best performances ever committed to camera.

 Pansexuality encompasses a sexual attraction to all people no matter their gender or genitalia.
 It is considered by some to be more inclusive than the term “bisexual” as “bi” refers to a binary, and thus implies a sexual attraction to only people identifying within the binary as either male or female.